JoeChowHoKeung/Customer-Behavior-Analysis/README.md

 ## Findings Conclusion
 From this data project, we found the valuable customers have the following behavior preferences:
 1. creating orders through mobile application instead of web version of HKTV mall
-2. personal care & health, housewares, fruits, vegetables & flowers, and mother & baby are the top hit product categories
+2. personal care & health, housewares and mother & baby are the top hit product categories
-3. making orders on Wednesday and Saturday
+3. making orders on Wednesday
-4. unfavor to weighted packages
-5. concetrate to purchase a specific primary categories

 ## Data Source
 The source of data is from [OpenData Bank](https://opendatabank.hktvmall.com/portal/home) which contains 2021Q1 transaction data.
 Those daily raw data are stored as csv file with gzip compression.
 Therefore, we concatenate 90 raw data files in 2021Q1 to two dataset with selected columns and rough data filter for RFM modeling and logistic regression model.